rudranaidu/ML_MathematicalFoundations/10_ELBO_Optimization_and_Expectation_Maximization.md

->
+# 10. ELBO Optimization and Expectation Maximization

-> Core theme: learn a latent variable model by maximizing the Evidence Lower Bound (ELBO).
+> Core theme: Learn a latent variable model by maximizing the **Evidence Lower Bound (ELBO)**.

 ---